Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate thoughtful analysis of current events and cultural issues from a Christian perspective.
+Listeners appreciate the thoughtful and balanced approach to discussing cultural issues from a Christian perspective.

 Chart Rankings